Hugh Roe O'Donnell: Beatha Aodh Ruadh Ó Domhnaill

 Hugh Roe O'Donnell was highly praised by seventeenth-century Irish chroniclers, as well as in Irish bardic poetry.
-Most notably, the Classical Gaelic biography Beatha Aodh Ruadh Ó Domhnaill (The Life of Red Hugh O'Donnell), written between 1616 and 1627 by Lughaidh Ó Cléirigh, is a highly important source about O'Donnell's life.
+Most notably, the Classical Gaelic biography Beatha Aodh Ruadh Ó Domhnaill (The Life of Red Hugh O'Donnell), written between 1616 and 1627 by Lughaidh Ó Cléirigh, is a highly important source about O'Donnell's life. Ó Cléirigh wrote Beatha to strengthen Spanish interest in Ireland during the Anglo-Spanish War (1625–1630).
 It is possible Ó Cléirigh attended O'Donnell's inauguration and military expeditions, and his description of O'Donnell's last days and funeral is based on eyewitness accounts.
 However, Ó Cléirigh altered historical facts to present O'Donnell more favorably, and he downplayed Tyrone's role in the war.
 As a result Beatha has distorted historical interpretation.

 Gaelic Revival

+Throughout the seventeenth and eighteenth centuries, Irish Catholic writers typically favoured O'Donnell over Tyrone.
 The dramatic content of O'Donnell's short life, which includes his escape from prison and his early overseas death, has enabled much mythologising of his character.
-He is considered an archetypal hero whose personal struggles against Tudor England served as an allegory to represent Ireland's incarceration, escape from British rule and spirit of resistance.
-Throughout the seventeenth and eighteenth centuries, Irish Catholic writers typically favoured O'Donnell over Tyrone.
-During the nineteenth-century Gaelic revival, O'Donnell was embraced as a Celtic national hero, to the exclusion of Tyrone, whose "Machiavellian" nature and partially-English cultural identity were viewed as incompatible with Irish nationalism.
+His struggles against Tudor England, particularly his prison break, served as an allegory for Ireland's incarceration and spirit of resistance.
+During the nineteenth-century Gaelic revival, and into the early twentieth century, O'Donnell was embraced as a Celtic national hero, to the exclusion of Tyrone, whose "Machiavellian" nature and partially-English cultural identity were viewed as incompatible with Irish nationalism.

 An acting troupe dressed for a 1902 performance of the masque Hugh Roe O'Donnell.

 Modern reappraisal

 Later historians such as James MacGeoghegan, John Mitchel, Seán Ó Faoláin and Hiram Morgan highlighted Tyrone's role in the confederacy.
 In most modern depictions of the Nine Years' War, O'Donnell is portrayed as the junior partner and thus his reputation has been overshadowed by Tyrone's.

-The Aodh Ruadh Ó Domhnaill Guild was formed in 1977 to seek O'Donnell's cause for canonization as a saint of the Catholic Church.
+The Aodh Ruadh Ó Domhnaill Guild was formed in 1977 to seek O'Donnell's cause for canonisation as a saint of the Catholic Church.
 The historian James Kelly stated that, in opposition to the image of O'Donnell as a Catholic martyr, O'Donnell was predominantly focused on affirming his clan's regional authority and dynastic aspirations.
 Kelly argued it was the Crown's expansion into O'Donnell's territory, rather than Catholic persecution, which constituted the major threat to his ambitions.
 Morgan considers O'Donnell to be "too Catholic and too violent for today's Ireland", and also calls O'Donnell "a counter-reformation Irish dynast living in the world of Machiavelli's Prince rather than the cattle-raid of Cooley".